Water management in Chennai: Primary water sources

 Chennai is entirely dependent on ground water resources to meet its water needs.
-Ground water resources in Chennai are replenished by rain water and the city's average rainfall is 1,276 mm.
+Ground water resources in Chennai are replenished by rainwater and the city's average rainfall is 1,276 mm.
 Chennai receives about 985 million liters per day (mld) from various sources against the required amount of 1,200 mld.
 This demand is expected to rise to 2,100 mld by 2031.
-Water to the city's residents is being supplied from desalination plants at Nemelli and Minjur; aquifers in Neyveli, Minjur and Panchetty; Cauvery water from Veeranam lake; Krishna river from Andhra Pradesh; Poondi reservoir; and lakes at Red Hills, Chembarambakkam and Sholavaram.
+Water to the city's residents is being supplied from desalination plants at Nemelli and Minjur; aquifers in Neyveli, Minjur and Panchetty; Cauvery water from Veeranam lake; Krishna River from Andhra Pradesh; Poondi reservoir; and lakes at Red Hills, Chembarambakkam and Sholavaram.

 Supply of ground water to the residents and sewage management in Chennai is taken care of by the Chennai Metropolitan Water Supply and Sewage Board (MetroWater).
 As of 2011, MetroWater is catering for a population of 5 million.
 With the expansion of the corporation area from 174 sq km to 426 sq km, which increased the number of wards of the Chennai Corporation from 155 to 200 and the number of zones from 10 to 15, MetroWater's customer base is expected to increase by an additional 1.7 million when the new areas are covered.
 As of 2012, MetroWater supplies about 830 million litres of water every day to residents and commercial establishments.
 Of about 800 mld supplied to the city, nearly 710 mld is transmitted through pipeline.
 It is estimated that the demand of the expanded city would be 1,044 mld.
 Similarly, MetroWater has to provide infrastructure to treat and dispose an additional 219 mld of sewage estimated to be generated in the merged areas.